NATIONAL BOARD MEMBERS

 Mayor Pro Tem Atkins lives in Dallas with his wife Marshella Atkins.
 They are the proud parents of twin sons who have blessed them with five grandchildren.

-John Albers, Board Member
+John Albers, National Board Member

 John is a retired U.S. Marine Colonel and decorated combat veteran with over 24 years of experience leading defense acquisitions organizations.